ThanosFisherman/Elvis/README.md

 # Why Elvis?

 Well I am a fan of Elvis (The king!) and Elvis operator `?:` (Also known as  null coalescing operator) which many languages like Groovy or kotlin make use.
 Sadly Java doesn’t support Elvis operator.
-It was actually proposed to be included in Java 7 but the idea was rejected (wtf is wrong with those Oracle noobs).
-If you want to read the discussion about it for yourself check out [this](http://mail.openjdk.java.net/pipermail/coin-dev/2009-March/000047.html).
+It was actually proposed to be included in Java 7 but the idea was rejected. :( If you want to read the discussion about it for yourself check out [this](http://mail.openjdk.java.net/pipermail/coin-dev/2009-March/000047.html).

 So The `?:` binary "Elvis" operator results in the value of the left-hand-side if it is not null, avoiding evaluation of the right-hand-side.
 But If the left-hand-side is null, the right-hand-side is evaluated and this is the result returned instead.